yara-eldidi/EventLinker/README.md

 # EventLinker

-EventLinker is a mobile application designed to connect users with events around them, providing an easy way to search, explore, create, and manage events.
+EventLinker is website designed to connect users with events around them, providing an easy way to search, explore, create, and manage events.

 ---